verge-io/docs/docs/kb/posts/vmware-backup-dr-guide.md

 <br>

 ### Creating a VMware Service
-The first step to creating a backup/import of VMware VMs to VergeIO is to create a VMware Service.
+The first step to creating a backup/import of VMware VMs to VeregOS is to create a VMware Service.
 The VMware service establishes a direct agent connection with vSphere; network access and admin login credentials to the vSphere environment is required.
 <br>